Mithgol/node-large-split/README.md

 The second parameter (`splitBuf`) is used as a delimiter to decide where the next subbuffer starts.

-If the third parameter (`includeDelim`) is present and `true`, then delimiters are included to the subbuffers that precede them.
+If the fourth parameter (`includeDelim`) is present and `true`, then delimiters are included to the subbuffers that precede them.

 The file is read synchronously in relatively small portions (50 megabytes each).